rmbolger/Posh-ACME/docs/Plugins/Yandex.md

 The PDD admin token is used with the `YDAdminToken` SecureString parameter.
 Users have reported DNS replication delays of up to 15 minutes.
 So you may also have to override the default `DNSSleep` parameter with something longer like 1000.

+!!! warning
-*NOTE: The `YDAdminTokenInsecure` parameter is deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `YDAdminTokenInsecure` parameter is deprecated and will be removed in the next major module version.
+If you are using it, please migrate to the Secure parameter set.

 ```powershell
 $pArgs = @{